Wild League (film)

-Wild League (Дикая лига) is a 2019 Russian historical sports drama film is based on real events of the beginning of 20th century and the appearance of football in the Russian Empire.
+Wild League (Дикая лига) is a 2019 Russian historical sports drama film directed by Andrey Bogatyrev and Art Camacho.
+It is based on real events of the beginning of 20th century and the appearance of football in the Russian Empire.
 The brave barge hauler Varlam is being trained at an English football club and, together with the merchant-patriot Balashov, is creating the first national team in Russia, co-directed by Andrey Bogatyrev and Art Camacho.

 Unusual sports on the basis of real events of the early twentieth century, Wild League has assembled an international acting team, which included Vladimir Yaglych, Adelina Gizatullina, Ivan Okhlobystin, Dmitry Nazarov, Evgeniy Koryakovskiy, Olesya Sudzilovskaya and Adrian Paul.
 It was released in the Russian Federation by Kinoland on October 24, 2019.

 Plot

 Nizhny Novgorod Governorate, Russian Empire in 1909 year.

-Based upon the real-life events of the 1910s, this extremely topical story is about a guy from the lowest social strata, who, in order to be with his beloved woman, had to leave his native land and to start his life anew in Moscow.
-Proved himself in a battle, he was noticed by the Englishman owning a closed soccer club, who invited him to try his hand at his team.
-However, soccer is an aristocratic game and the team didn't accept a barge-hauler from the Volga.
-Therefore, he gathered his courage, found the right people, with whom they created the Wild League consisted of street teams from Moscow.
-Thus, he became a leader, changing his life and the lives of people surrounding him.
-Varlamy replaced folk fun - battles «wall against the wall», in which perished ordinary people - with soccer.
-Now they're challenged by the soccer lawmakers.
+Based upon the real-life events of the 1910s, the story is about a man from the lowest social strata who, in order to be with his beloved woman, had to leave his native land and start his life anew in Moscow.
+After proving himself in a battle, he was noticed by an Englishman who owned a closed soccer club and invited him to try out for the team.
+However, soccer is presented as an aristocratic game and the team did not accept a barge-hauler from the Volga.
+He then gathered people with whom he created the Wild League, consisting of street teams from Moscow.
+He became a leader, changing his life and the lives of people surrounding him.
+The character Varlamy replaced folk fun - battles of "wall against the wall", in which ordinary people perished - with soccer.
+They are then challenged by the soccer lawmakers.